stacks-network/stacks-core/NFT_USE_CASE.md

 ```

 ## Step 5: Transfer the NFT within the Hyperchain
-Now, the NFT should belong to the principal that sent the deposit transaction, `ST1SJ3DTE5DN7X54YDH5D64R3BCB6A2AG2ZQ8YPD5.
+On the hyperchains, the NFT should belong to the principal that sent the deposit transaction, `USER_ADDR`.
 This principal can now transfer the NFT within the hyperchain.
+Let's transfer the NFT to `ALT_USER_ADDR`.
 ```
 node ./transfer_nft.js 2
 ```
-Grep for the tx ID of the transfer transaction.
+Grep for the transaction ID of the transfer transaction.
 ```
 docker logs hyperchain-node.nft-use-case.devnet 2>&1 | grep "74949992488b2519e2d8408169f242c86a6cdacd927638bd4604b3b8d48ea187"
 ```